-ALC Bridge, our academic outreach initiative, looks for ways the ALC can increase its connections, relationships, and shared learning between the professional and the academic sides of the language services supply chain.
-The ALC would benefit from helping academic institutions and groups understand businesses better so that they can better prepare our future linguists or employees for working in the real world.
+ALC Bridge, our academic outreach initiative, looks for ways that ALC can increase its connections, relationships, and shared learning between the professional and academic sides of the language services supply chain.
+ALC would benefit from helping academic institutions and groups to understand businesses better so that they can better prepare our future linguists or employees for working in the real world.

 Why It Is Needed

-But will those linguists have the skills employers and language service companies (LSC) are looking for?
+But will those linguists have the skills employers and language service companies (LSCs) are looking for?
 Our industry is changing quickly, and linguists must adapt.

 Many of the current academic and training programs focus solely on traditional language skills.
 More and more companies need linguists experienced and skilled at editing machine translation, but it is already very hard to find enough qualified post-editors.